 Another benefit?
-You have very little competition on those channels.
-A mom might get bombarded by photographers in her social media feed, so much so that she quit paying attention.
-But if you’re the only photographer advertising on the radio?
+You have very little competition on those marketing channels.
+A mom might get bombarded by photographers in her feed, so much so that she quit paying attention.
+But if you’re the only wedding photographer advertising on the radio?
 Well, you stand out.

-Set up meetings with the sales rep for the traditional mediums in your area.
-Find out who their customers are and what they can do for you.
+Set up meetings with the sales rep for the traditional marketing mediums in your area.
+Find out who their clients are and what they can do for you.

-An ambassador or rep program is similar to a referral program, but instead of asking all your clients to refer your brand, you’re relying on a few individuals to heavily promote your brand to their network.
+An ambassador or rep marketing program is similar to a referral program, but instead of asking all your clients to refer your brand, you’re relying on a few individuals to heavily help you promote your brand to their network.
 Essentially, they are a paid spokesperson for your brand.

-These types of programs are popular with senior photographers.
+Keep in mind, these types of marketing programs are popular with senior photographers.
 But there’s no reason they couldn’t work for other types of photography as well!

 #12.
 Direct Mail

-If the thought of quitting social media makes you queasy for the health of your business, I understand.
-Many of us got into photography to begin with because of social media.
+If the thought of quitting makes you queasy for the health of your business and marketing, I understand.
+Many of us got into photography to begin with because of social networks.
 Those networks have also helped us grow our customer base and our influence.
-Imagining photography without social media can be scary.
+Imagining photography without them can be scary.

-But consider this… you don’t own anything on social media.
+But consider this… you don’t own anything on a social network.
 The network does.
-What would happen to your business if Facebook or IG canceled your account tomorrow?
-Would you have an alternate way to reach your customers?
+What would happen to your business and marketing if Instagram canceled your business account tomorrow?
+Would you have an alternate way to reach your clients?
 To find new clients?

-Social media can be part of your overall marketing and business plan.
+Social networks can be part of your overall content and marketing strategy and business plan.
 But it shouldn’t be your only plan.
-Consider putting in more face time and less Facebook time to find a better balance and grow your photography business without it and using other marketing strategies.
+Consider putting in more face time and less Instagram time to find a better balance, get clients, and grow your photography business without it and using other marketing strategies.